-Denver windmill is a recently restored mill.
-Visitors can climb to the top of the mill on a guided tour and watch the flour being milled.
+In 2016 a heritage centre, Discover Downham, opened in a former fire station and features artefacts and events relating to Downham and the local area.
+Denver Windmill is a restored mill where visitors can climb to the top of the mill on a guided tour and watch the flour being milled.

 David Bellamy, Britain’s favourite botanist, once described the nearby Fens as ‘a natural man-scape’.
 The land was covered by water until the huge task of draining the area was undertaken.
 It is now some of the most fertile farmland in Europe.

-Nearby Welney is the famous Wildfowl and Wetlands Trust nature reserve, which is popular with birdwatchers from far afield.
+Nearby Welney is the famous Wildfowl and Wetlands Trust nature reserve, which is popular with birdwatchers and nature lovers.
 In November the Festival of Swans is held and visitors can observe the over-wintering swans.